Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

 ### Request Callback

-The `RequestOptions` type also allows easy access to callbacks when a request is sent:
+The `RequestOptions` type also allows registering for a callback that is called when the request is sent:

 ```csharp
         RequestOptions options = new RequestOptions (message => Console.WriteLine ("Sending dog request: " + message)));